jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lecture 23 - Taking the Network Outside of the Workplace.md

 The best solution to security in this instance may just be encryption.

+### Email via the web browser
+There are several issues that may occur here; the contact list/address book may need to be secured, and attached files may remain in the browser cache.
+It should also be noted that users of web email in open-access machines (such as those in airports) are liable to leave the machine without properly logging off.

+### Other Laptop Issues
+- What happens if the laptop is shut; does it lock the desktop or just hibernate?
+	- You must ensure secure settings.
+- Are users educated about using machines on public transport (where data is visible to shoulder-surfers)?
+- Are all laptops fully up-to-date, and with their own firewall, etc., in-case free Wi-Fi is used?
+- Consider switching off [*everything*](http://www.theregister.co.uk/2007/08/01/defcon_survival_guide/) when in vulnerable locations.

 ## Encrypting File System (EFS)

 ![[Pasted image 20220331193742.png]]